 - US shipments 16 ounces or greater: Based on the larger of dimensional weight and actual weight

 - International shipments: Based on dimensional weight

-To help you track and optimize shipping costs, ShipBob provides you with a Billable Weight Estimator, which makes it easy to calculate your shipment’s billable weight as part of your fulfillment costs.
+To help you track and optimise shipping costs, ShipBob provides you with a Billable Weight Estimator, which makes it easy to calculate your shipment’s billable weight as part of your fulfilment costs.

 The Billable Weight Estimator works in two steps: